SixArm/consulting-agreement/README.md

 ### Subcontractor Agreement

-A separate Subcontractor Agreement may describe any assignment, delegation, adjunct persons or organizations, etc.
+A separate Subcontractor Agreement may describe any extra-organization assignment, work delegations, adjunct team members, etc.

+Otherwise, Parties agree to the following:

-Otherwise, Parties shall not assign subcontractors without prior written approval by all Parties.
+Parties shall not assign subcontractors without prior written approval by all Parties.

+Note: If subcontractors are desirable, then we recommend enumerating a list.
+For example, stating which specific subcontrator organizations and/or subcontractor persons are allowable.

+### Non-Solicitation Agreement

+A separate Non-Solicitation Agreement may describe any aspects relating to employee solicitation, inter-organization recruiting, mutually-agreed-upon hiring practices, and the like.

+Otherwise, Parties agree to the following:

+Parties shall not knowingly directly solicit an employee of another Party.

+The expression "knowingly" means with knowledge.
+This excludes unknowing solicitation, which includes but is not limited to reasonable lack of knowledge of the employee's employment history, or reasonable mistake in an application tracking system, or reasonable accidental miscommunication.

+The expression "directly" means targeting a specific person.
+This excludes indirect solicitation, which includes public job postings, or social media announcements, or impersonal advertisements, or legally-required notifications.

+The non-solication lasts during this Agreement, and for a period of 1 year after this Agreement.

+Note: In practice, some Parties like to have inter-organization solicitation, with agreed-upon payments for successful inter-organization transfers.
+For example, if a Consultant employee is working especially well with a Consultee employee, and one of the employees wants to move from one Party to the other Party, then Parties agree to a transfer fee of 20% of the first year salary.

 ### Non-Compete Agreement